vpaulson/AzureStorageQueueDemoGAB2016/README.md

         Console.WriteLine("Press any key to continue...");
         Console.ReadKey();

 4. If you run this application it should create a new queue and then add your messages to that queue.
-You can then use a tool such as the Cloud Explorer built into VS2015 or [Azure Storage Explorer](ttps://azurestorageexplorer.codeplex.com/ "https://azurestorageexplorer.codeplex.com/") to see your message.
+You can then use a tool such as the Cloud Explorer built into VS2015 or [Azure Storage Explorer](ttps://azurestorageexplorer.codeplex.com/ "https://azurestorageexplorer.codeplex.com/") to see your messages.

 ## Part 3 - Getting and deleting messages from a queue